Nuffield Australia 2016 Scholar

 “Average herd size has increased from 93 cows in 1985 to around 284 cows today.
 This has led to an intensification of the industry resulting in the wide spread use of feed pads and loafing areas.
 These practices see large amounts of manure build up quickly, and I know I’m not alone in the struggle to develop cost effective and environmentally sustainable management methods in response.”

-The report also highlights businesses in the Netherlands that have started processing and exporting effluent and manure as fertiliser throughout Europe, a solution Mr Keely puts down to a strict regulatory environment compelling producers to create savvy management solutions.
+Businesses in the Netherlands have started processing and exporting effluent and manure as fertiliser throughout Europe, a solution Mr Keely puts down to a strict regulatory environment compelling producers to create savvy management solutions.

 “Australian farmers generally use the cheapest method to apply effluent and manure.
-This is understandable, but overseas examples demonstrate that the cheapest application method is not always the most cost-effective over the long term,” Mr Keely said.
+This is understandable, but overseas examples demonstrate that the cheapest application method is not always the most cost-effective over the long term,” he said.